LLNL/sundials/doc/idas/guide/source/Usage/SIM.rst

       is disabled (and can be reenabled only though a new call to :c:func:`IDASetStopTime`).

+      .. versionchanged:: 5.5.1

+         On reinitialization, :c:func:`IDAReInit` will clear any existing stop time.
+A new stop can be set by calling :c:func:`IDASetStopTime` after calling :c:func:`IDAReInit`.

 .. c:function:: int IDASetMaxErrTestFails(void * ida_mem, int maxnef)

    The function :c:func:`IDASetMaxErrTestFails` specifies the maximum number of error